 We also take various steps to ensure compliance with the federal Children’s Online Privacy Protection Act (COPPA) as well as voluntary industry frameworks such as the Children’s Advertising Review Unit (CARU), administered by the Council of Better Business Bureau’s, Inc., including the following:

-Barometric takes protection of private information (PII) very seriously.
-To ensure that Barometric is following the European Union’s GDPR requirements, we do not save personal information - including but not limited to - cookie IDs, device IDs and IP addresses from any device inside the EU.
-Barometric identifies the location of a device by using publicly available IP to geography databases.
+Barometric takes protection of personal data very seriously.
+The Barometric Service and technologies are designed to operate in the United States.
+We have reviewed our data collection and processing activities and created safeguards the avoid the collection of EU personal data, including, without limitation, cookie IDs, device IDs and IP addresses from any device inside the EU.
+Barometric identifies the location of a device by using publicly available IP-to-geography databases.
 Barometric will still record the action (impression, click, conversion, etc.) within our system, but it will not include any values that the EU deems as PII.

 If you do not want Barometric to collect data related to your engagement with our Advertisers’ digital ads, you may take the following steps: